JHU-COVID-QA/scraping-qas/README.md

 Next, create a new subdirectory under `src/` where you will put all of your code to scrape Questions and Answers from the website you chose.
 Also, please make a new branch where you will work on.
 The name of the branch should be the same name as the new subdirectory you just made.

+A good place to start is to adapt a scraper from [deepset-ai/COVID-QA](https://github.com/deepset-ai/COVID-QA/tree/master/datasources/scrapers).
+Note they use scrapy, while we use BeautifulSoup for most of our scripts.
+It's up to you which packages you use, but please update the conda environment if you add dependencies.

 ### Converting the scraped QAs to our schema
 This code snippet gives an example of creating a dictionary based on our [schema](https://github.com/JHU-COVID-QA/scraping-qas/wiki/Schema-v0.1).
 **TODO:** add code snippet